ClickHouse/ClickHouse/docs/en/operations/table_engines/kafka.md

   ATTACH MATERIALIZED VIEW consumer;
 ```

-If you want to change the target table by using ` ALTER`materialized view, we recommend disabling the material view to avoid discrepancies between the target table and the data from the view.
+If you want to change the target table by using `ALTER`, we recommend disabling the material view to avoid discrepancies between the target table and the data from the view.

 ## Configuration

 Similar to GraphiteMergeTree, the Kafka engine supports extended configuration using the ClickHouse config file.
 There are two configuration keys that you can use: global (`kafka`) and topic-level (`kafka_topic_*`).
-The global configuration is applied first, and the topic-level configuration is second (if it exists).
+The global configuration is applied first, and then the topic-level configuration is applied (if it exists).

 ```xml
   <!--  Global configuration options for all tables of Kafka engine type -->